SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 ### For a great 'Done Video' here are the key things to remember:

 * Make sure that what you record is generic enough for the world - Watch some [SugarLearning "Done" videos](https://www.youtube.com/@sswsugarlearning500/videos) to get an idea of what it should look like
 * Get ready - Prepare yourself and plan what you are going to say.
 Remember to always give context.
-Open the browser tabs your are going to show beforehand
+Open the browser tabs you are going to show beforehand
 * Introduce the video - Start with "Hi everyone, today I would like to show you..."

   **Note:** Say the same thing again at the end of the video as a summary.
 E.g. "Today, I showed you..."